Yavneh: A Jewish Renewal Community

 The Triangle Seminar for Jewish Studies offers a lecture series at the National Humanities Center in RTP.
 Please click here for full information about this semester’s topics and registration.

-• Upcoming community programs - Triangle Seminar for Jewish Studies, Dan Nicols' "Road to Eden", and Susanna Heschel.
+- Community programs - Triangle Seminar for Jewish Studies, Dan Nicols' "Road to Eden", and Susanna Heschel

 Please remember: